Accurate method for ultralight axion CMB and matter power spectra: Comparison with Previous Work

 We begin by computing $\Delta\chi^2$ between CMB power spectra obtained from \textsc{axionCAMB} and our high-accuracy calculation.
 The results using the same accuracy metrics defined in Sec.~\ref{sec:accuracymetrics} are shown in Fig.~\ref{fig:Deltachi2_axionCAMB}.
 The $\Delta \chi^2$ errors for \textsc{axionCAMB} reach values of $\mathcal{O}(10^7)$ in certain regions of the $m-f_\DM$ parameter space whereas \ourcode\ errors peaks at $\mathcal{O}(10^{2})$.
 Though correcting for errors in $\thetas$ using the linearized shift of Eq.~(\ref{eq:thshift}) does improve \textsc{axionCAMB} errors in some regions of the space, they remain much higher than in \ourcode.

 For reference, we also plot $\Delta\chi^2(\Lambda{\rm CDM})$, the $\Delta\chi^2$ deviation between $\Lambda$CDM and our high accuracy calculation in Fig.~\ref{fig:GT-LCDM} before (left panel) and after (right panel) correction for the different $\thetas$ using Eq.~(\ref{eq:thshift}).
-Note that the linearized correction only reduces the difference when $|\Delta\thetas/\thetas|\ll 0.1$, given the spacing $\Delta \ell$ between the acoustic peaks and $\ell_{\rm max}=2400$.
+Note that the linearized correction only reduces the difference when $|\Delta\thetas/\thetas|\ll 0.1$, given the spacing $\Delta \ell\sim 300$ between the acoustic peaks at $\ell_{\rm max}=2400$ sets the criteria for $\Delta\ell/\ell$ to be a perturbative shift of the peaks.
 Instead the correction makes the difference artificially larger near $10^{-29}$\,eV and $f_\DM \sim 1$ but this is not the regime of interest for allowable deviations from $\Lambda$CDM.
 Many of the largest errors in \textsc{axionCAMB} also occur in such regions.

 To identify the more problematic regions for the use of \textsc{axionCAMB} in parameter constraints, we place cross marks in Fig.~\ref{fig:Deltachi2_axionCAMB} on parameter points that pass the joint thresholds